 Make yourself vulnerable.
 It is easy to fear rejection.
 If someone wants to share, but seems hesitant, lead the way by opening up first.
 It is a precious gift to your friends when they personally discover that you cherish confidentiality and hold their secrets close to your heart.
 Being vulnerable allows you to bond with each other.

 Realize that the risk is worthwhile.
-As you reflect on your friends in your life, realize some were in your life for only a season.
+As you reflect on your friends, realize some were in your life for only a season.
 Each of your friends has made an impact on who you’ve become.
 Realize you may never know why some relationships end.
 So reflect on the positive blessings and the influence a friendship has made on your life during the happy times.
 If the friendship was filled with betrayal and pain, reflect on the growth that took place in your own life as you learned to deal with this.

 A broken relationship leaves you with a choice — to become bitter or better.
 Bitterness will only destroy you; it won’t touch the person you’re angry with.
 So which one will you choose?